blind-git/BAR-Tweaks/README.md

 **File:** [`enable-regenerative-alloys.lua`](enable-regenerative-alloys.lua)

 **Usage:** `!bset tweakdefs <base64>`
->Adds autoheal and idle-autoheal to all units and buildings.
+- Adds autoheal and idle-autoheal to all units and buildings.

->Adds 10% autoheal to units that already could.
+- Adds 10% autoheal to units that already could.

->Buff all unit health by 20%
+- Buff all army unit health by 20%

->Buff all building health by 30%
+- Buff all building health by 30%

 **Code:**
 ```